AlexisRoe/learning-nextjs-car-trading-app/README.md

 ### 3. typescript conversion

-shortform of using undefined, some shortcuts using ? or type-definition
+short form of using undefined, some shortcuts using ? or type-definition

 ```ts
 interface Person {